apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Boeing timeline: Inside the air giant’s turbulent journey in recent years**
+**Royal family hints at major announcement 'at any moment' amid Kate Middleton health crisis**

-You can read more about it [here](https://www.cnn.com/2024/03/17/business/boeing-timeline-troubles-crashes-stock-dg/index.html).
+You can read more about it [here](https://www.hindustantimes.com/world-news/us-news/royal-family-hints-at-major-announcement-at-any-moment-amid-kate-middleton-health-crisis-101710675864253.html).

 ## Requirements
 - Python 3.8